 What if we were to design the course with the smartphone learner in mind?
 Not necessarily that the course must be taken using a smartphone, but that the learner who uses a smartphone as their primary technology would not be disadvantaged.
 What would we then need to do differently?

-Considering student-to-content interaction, rather than delivering content primarily in text, the use of video and/or audio formats might prove more mobile-friendly.
+Rather than delivering content primarily in the form of text, the use of video and/or audio formats might prove more mobile-friendly.
 Smartphones are great for watching short videos or listing to music.
 Video and audio files (podcasts) can can be easily created using various mobile apps or web-conferencing solutions (e.g. Voice Recorder, Zoom.us, Skype).
-By using Google Drive or Archive.org, media can be made available for students to download offline, when they may be without a WiFi connection.
+By using Google Drive or Archive.org, media can be made available for students to download offline, when they may be without a WiFi connection as well as for those students with limited data plans.

 The ability to take photos, record and share images, audio and video via the smartphone camera can be a powerful tool for both student-to-content and student-to-student interactivity.
 By sharing or attaching photos, screenshots, video or audio files, learners can create authentic artifacts.
 Such media can be submitted to an e-portfolio or blog (e.g. Tumblr) for peer review or assessment of learning.